hipsleek/Heifer/README.md

 benchmarks/ho/experiments.py
 ```

-This runs Heifer on all 13 benchmark programs mentioned in Table 1 and measures how long verification takes.
+This runs Heifer on all 13 benchmark programs mentioned in Table 1.
+The size of each program and the time taken to verify it is measured.
+Finally, the aggregate sizes of all the programs for each verifier are printed.

 An example of what output should look like is as follows.